Transportation in Greece - Ferries, Buses, Trains & Car RentalsPlan your transportation across Greece the smart way with my tips & advice

 Transportation by Land: Buses

 Buses in Greece are reliable and comfortable.
 Even islands such as Crete and Corfu have their own bus networks that work well.
+You don’t need to hire a car for your Greece vacation, if you don’t want to.
+However, you’ll need to do more upfront planning and stick to relatively strict schedules.

 Where Can You Buy Bus Tickets in Greece?